johsteffens/tbman/README.md

 This goes beyond the standard C guarantee, which allows a platform to leave the result of pointer subtraction undefined if the objects are not of the same array or same host-object. (see [cppreference.com: Pointer arithmetic](https://en.cppreference.com/w/c/language/operator_arithmetic#Pointer_arithmetic).)

-Most modern platforms employ a flat memory model where tbman's assumption is safe.
+Most modern platforms employ a flat memory model where tbman's assumption is correct and safe.
 Very old systems, like early x86 platforms, use a segmented memory model (segment:offset) where only the offset participates in pointer arithmetic, thus thwarting the assumption.

 <a name="anchor_motivation"></a>
 ## Motivation